 Add the following code to your .htacecss file

 Block Direct Access to /wp-includes

-The following code allows you to restrict the direct access to the wp-includes directory which contains core WordPress code and scripts.
-Public access to this directory is not required or intended for a WordPress site to function so direct access should be restricted.
+The following code allows you to restrict direct access to the wp-includes directory which contains core code and scripts.
+Public access to this directory is not required or intended for your site to function so direct access should be restricted.

 <IfModule mod_rewrite.c> RewriteEngine On RewriteBase / RewriteRule ^wp-admin/includes/ - [NC,F,L] RewriteRule !^wp-includes/ - [S=3] RewriteRule ^wp-includes/[^/]+\.php$ - [NC,F,L] RewriteRule ^wp-includes/js/tinymce/langs/.+\.php - [NC,F,L] RewriteRule ^wp-includes/theme-compat/ - [NC,F,L] </IfModule>